Introduction to the process

 Before the time limit specified in the Pre-action protocol is reached, the insurer/compensator need to submit a response.
 The section below describes the various outcomes.

 In some circumstances, the Pre-action protocol(s) allow the claimant rep/Litigant in person to submit a request for an interim payment.
-The links below provide guidance how to complete a request and how to deal with the response.
+The links below provide guidance on how to complete a request and how to deal with the response.

 When the pack is submitted, the time limits detailed in the Pre-action protocol(s) apply.
 When a response from the insurer/compensator has been received, you need to follow the time limits.
-The section below describes the process of counter offers and negotiations.
+The section below describes the process of counter-offers and negotiations.

 If no agreement has been reached at the end of the negotiations, or if the claimant is a minor, the RTA process allows for the submission of Additional damages.
 Details can be found below.

 Where no agreement has been reached, or the claimant is a minor, the claimant rep/Litigant in person need to complete a Court proceedings pack request.
-Details can be found below together with information how to deal with the response.
+Details can be found below together with information on how to deal with the response.